Menu Tools > Expert Options...

 Use External / High Priority Process mode to work around a common problem for any Windows user mode application: unspecified delays and timing inaccuracies can be introduced by the Windows task/process scheduling, especially if you are running other applications besides Docklight.

 External / High Priority Process mode is recommended for high accuracy / low latency monitoring using the Docklight Tap.

 NOTE: For even higher and guaranteed time tagging accuracy, use the Docklight Tap Pro / Tap 485 accessories.
 Their accuracy does not depend on Windows and driver latencies, and High Priority Process mode is not required for Tap Pro and Tap 485 applications.

-In External / High Priority Process mode, the data collection in Docklight becomes a separate Windows process with Realtime priority class.
+In External / High Priority Process mode, the data collection in Docklight becomes a separate Windows process with "Realtime" priority class.
 It will be executed with higher priority than any other user application or additional application software such as Internet Security / Antivirus.
 For best results Docklight needs to be Run as administrator.
-Otherwise the data collection process will run with the maximum permitted priority, but not "Realtime class".
+Otherwise the data collection process will run with the maximum priority permitted by the OS, but not "Realtime class".

 External / High Priority Process mode must be used with care, especially when you intend to monitor a high-speed data connection with large amounts of data.
 The PC might become unresponsive to user input.
 To resolve such a situation, simply "pull the plug": First disconnect the data connections or the monitoring cable to bring down the CPU load and restore the responsiveness.
 Then choose Stop communication in Docklight.

 NOTE: See the section How to Obtain Best Timing Accuracy for some background information on timing accuracy.